Alberta Condominium Property Act 101

 - To participate in governing the condominium corporation (i.e., by attending general meetings and information sessions, voting, or serving on the board or a committee).

-- To read the minutes of the general meetings and board meetings, the budget and financial statements, and the corporation’s newsletter.
+- To read the minutes of the general meetings and board meetings, the budget and financial statements, and the corporation’s newsletter, as outlined in the Alberta Condominium Property Act.

 - To express your views, provide feedback to the board when requested, and put any complaints or concerns in writing to the board for follow-up.